Amazon is offering a tenner off PS4 DualShock 4 controllers for Prime Day

 You'll need to be an Amazon Prime member to take advantage of Prime Day deals.
 You can sign up for a free trial, which will see you through Prime Day and which you can cancel after 30 days, or if you like the look of Prime then right now you can save £20 on a one-year subscription.

-Amazon is offering £10 off PlayStation 4 DualShock 4 controllers in a range of colours including classic black, blue, camo green, white and red.
+Amazon is offering £10 ($16) off PlayStation 4 DualShock 4 controllers in a range of colours including classic black, blue, camo green, white and red (availability varies in the US).
 The DualShock 4 has a great look and feel, with a built-in speaker and highly sensitive motion sensors.

 In our official DualShock 4 controller review, we called it a "thoroughly enjoyable PS4 controller to play with".